terok_sandbox

 validate_gate_fn:

-Optional callback (project_id) -> None that validates no other
+Optional callback (scope) -> None that validates no other

 the orchestration layer; omitted for standalone use.